389ds/389ds.github.io/docs/389ds/howto/howto-windowssync.md

 -   level - 0 - Only Errors are logged.
 -   level - 1 - All transactions are logged.

-### Enabling SSL With 389 Directory Server
+### Enabling TLS/SSL With 389 Directory Server

-Read [this](howto-ssl.html) to get 389 Directory Server enabled in SSL mode.
+Read [this](howto-ssl.html) to get 389 Directory Server enabled in TLS/SSL mode.

 #### Note: Use same CA to cut the ssl certs for windows active directory host and fedora 389 / rhds servers